 Serious horticulturists experiment and fine-tune each variable that affect a growroom’s performance until the optimal parameters are found.
 One variable that an increasing number of gardeners are paying closer attention to is the air quality within the garden.
 Aside from temperature and humidity, other elements in the air that can impact a high-performance indoor garden.

-In fact, many of the pathogens that enter an indoor garden do so through the air.
+Many of the pathogens that enter an indoor garden do so through the air.
 Without proper air purification, an indoor horticulturist could be inviting potential problems into the garden.

-Molds and Fungi Spores
+1. Molds and Fungi Spores

 Most of the problematic molds and fungi found in an indoor garden are transmitted through the air—powdery mildew, black spot and botrytis are just three examples.
 Given the right conditions, these opportunistic fungi quickly wreak havoc on otherwise healthy plants and can decimate an entire crop in a short period of time.

 Like many fungi spores, novice gardeners often overlook bacteria as a potential threat because they are invisible to the naked eye.
 In many cases, growers never attribute the problem they are experiencing to airborne bacteria and never properly protect their gardens from such a threat.
 Treating a bacterial infection in plants is rather difficult.
 As with pathogenic fungi, prevention is the most effective defense.

 For some indoor gardeners, unwanted pollen in the air can cause problems.
 Cross-contamination of species can ruin an entire crop, especially if the grower is attempting to perform controlled breeding.
 Many fast-growing annuals, such as peppers, can be cross-pollinated, which creates unstable offspring.